OGRECave/blender2ogre/README.md

 Node Animations are a way to have scripted node animations in your Ogre application.
 Check out the [Node Animations](NodeAnimations.md) tutorial to see how to create some animations for a couple of different scenarios.

+### Exporting for Physics
+Check out the [Exporting for Physics](Physics.md) tutorial to see some techniques and optimizations when exporting collision meshes for Physics Engines

 ### Mesh Previewer
 If `MESH_PREVIEWER` is set, a button will appear allowing you to preview your mesh in Ogre3D.
 If the button isn't there, the path is invalid.
 This only works for Ogre (V1) meshes.
 The button is located here: